Kitura/FileKit/README.md

 #### Path to Executable Folder

-Points to the project executable folder.
+Points to the folder containing the project executable.

+For example, when running an executable called `MySwiftProject` within Xcode the executable folder string would be "/Users/username/MySwiftProject/.build/debug", when running the same project from the command line this would be "/Users/username/MySwiftProject/.build/x86_64-apple-macosx10.10/debug".

 ```swift
   /// Executable Folder String